-• Any vehicle is securely locked when the driver and staff members are away from vehicle;

-- Ignition keys are not left in any vehicle or any door lock when left unattended and that the engine is not left idling when away from the vehicle; - Loads including equipment are secure from theft at all times; - Fuel cards or tracker fobs are kept securely.
-Driver fobs are personal and should not be left in vehicles or loaned to other staff members or any other persons known to the employee; - Loads on or in the rear of the vehicle must be securely fastened whilst the vehicle is in transit.
+- Tracking systems if fitted are not interfered with or hindered in their operation and that any vehicle is securely locked when the driver and staff members are away from vehicle. - Ignition keys are not left in any vehicle or any door lock when left unattended and that the engine is not left idling when away from the vehicle. - Loads including equipment are secure from theft at all times. - Fuel cards or tracker fobs are kept securely.
+Driver fobs are personal and should not be left in vehicles or loaned to other staff members. - Loads on or in the rear of the vehicle must be securely fastened whilst the vehicle is in transit.

-Note: A vehicle is not considered to be unattended when the driver and /or other staff members are out of the cab and operating ancillary equipment associated with the vehicle operation.
+Note: A vehicle is not considered unattended when the driver and /or other staff members are out of the cab and operating ancillary equipment associated with the vehicle operation.